 Our focus is on the asset purchase programme (APP) conducted by the ECB since January 2015.
-Instituional details about the programme are provided in the online appendix.
-In this section, we introduce the construction of our proxy, which equals the unexpected size of additional asset purchases announced by the monetary authority.
-To infer market expectations over the APP announcements, we rely on surveys conducted by Reuters and Bloomberg ahead of each Governing council8.
-These surveys include questions about the interest rate path, the size, pace and composition of APP, or the macroeconomic forecasts for the euro area.
-Both ask participants about their expectations of monetary policy decisions at the next Governing Council.
+Institutional details about the programme are provided in the online Appendix.
+In this section, we introduce the construction of our proxy, which is the unexpected size of additional asset purchase announcements and recalibrations for the euro area.
+To infer market expectations over APP announcements, we rely on surveys conducted by Reuters and Bloomberg ahead of each Governing Council.8 These surveys include questions about the interest rate path, the size, pace, and composition of APP, or the macroeconomic forecasts for the euro area.
+Both surveys ask participants about their expectations for monetary policy decisions at the next Governing Council.
 In particular, we use two types of information: